Fair Diffusion: Instructing Text-to-Image Generation Models on Fairness: Fair Diffusion

 \section{Fair Diffusion}

 In the following, we present our novel strategy, \textsc{Fair Diffusion}, for approaching fairness in text-to-image generation models.
 Therefore, we propose to instruct, as motivated before, text-to-image DMs on fairness with textual guidance.
-We will first present the textual interface for DMs, which guides their image generation.
-Before we introduce instructions on fairness, we elaborate on its definition in the scope of investigating DMs.
+Furthermore, we elaborate on fairness definitions in the scope of investigating DMs.
+In the Methods section, we further present in more detail the textual interface for DMs and the underlying technique to guide their image generation.